mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 Alright, now it's time for an exercise.
 So you should download the zip file attached to this lecture.
 When you open the zip file, you're going to see two files. *Exercise-data.json*, this is a *JSON* file with a bunch of *course* objects that we're going to import into our database.
 The other file is an *exercise.txt*, and this is a command that we're going to run in terminal to import that *JSON* file into a new database, you can simply copy paste this into terminal, or you can type it by hand as I'm going to show you in a second.

-So back in terminal, let's run
+So back in terminal, let's run *mongoimport*, we use this command to import data into a *MongoDB* database.
+Now here we need to supply a few flags.
+The first one is *--db*.
+Where we specify the name of our database.
+I want you to use a separate database for these exercises.
+So *mongo-exercises*.
+The next flag is *--collection*